Employee Profile: Emily Jones

 February 5, 2016

 RSF’s purpose is to transform the way the world works with money.
 As such, we are keenly interested in what that transformation looks like internally—for the organization as a whole and individually for our employees.
 Staff members have a wide variety of opportunities throughout the year to explore their individual relationships with money.
 The following Q&A is a glimpse into one employee’s personal journey.

 Meet Emily Jones, senior accounting manager at RSF.
 Emily is responsible for the day-to-day accounting operations of our complex financial organization, which performs a wide variety of innovative investing, lending, and giving activities.
 Emily recently completed seven years at RSF, and took advantage of a sabbatical opportunity last fall.
 She received her Master’s in Taxation from Golden Gate University.

-In what ways has your understanding of compensation changed as a result of being part of RSF?
+In what ways, if any, has your understanding of money changed since joining RSF?

 Jenn is Senior Human Resources Manager at RSF.